nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ![oauth_well_known_endpoint.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_well_known_endpoint.png)
 ### Fetching access_tokens from the token_endpoint
 *  Access tokens can be fetched from the token_endpoint URL.
 The token_endpoint URL can also be found in the well-known URL
-* For example, to fetch a token fr
+* For example, to fetch a token from keycloak realm, say myorg, the token endpoint would be "http://localhost:8080/realms/myorg/protocol/openid-connect/token"
+* A POST request should be made to the token_endpoint URL to get the access token.
+The POST request body should contain the client ID, clin